 HISTORY'S SUPPOSED TO BE BORING.
 NOBODY TOLD US.
-This year, we celebrate Bacardi's 150th anniversary.
 When your story begins with the creation of the world's smoothest rum, it's not long before you're rubbing elbows with rebels and royalty, introducing rum to cola, and partying through Prohibition.
 It's not your average story, because we're not your average rum.
 Let's raise a glass to the next 150 and keep the party going.